Configure Policies

 eunomia-mcp init

-# Create policy configuration file with custom name
+# Create a custom policy configuration file from your FastMCP server instance

 eunomia-mcp init --sample